DrTheodor/jerry-mod/README.md

-# The-Grid-SMP-Jerry-QoL-Mod
+# Jerry Mod
-An QoL client utility mod for The Grid SMP
+A QoL utility client-side mod for The Grid SMP.

-Last version: 0.5-SNAPSHOT-HOTFIX-1